 Consumers are volatile, explosive and pretty hard to read.
 Sometimes it seems as if they just act randomly, with no pattern at all.
-Advertisers and marketers constantly try to understand what drives consumers to choose a particular product over other?
+Advertisers and marketers constantly try to understand what drives consumers to choose a particular product over another.

-First of all, we need to understand that there is no infallible marketing formula that will assure us a sale or new customers.
+First of all, we need to understand that there is no infallible marketing formula that will assure us of a sale or new customers.
 Everyone is different and most of our decisions are first influenced by our own experiences, culture or group pressure, rather than an accurate marketing campaign.

 Nonetheless, there are several elements to analyze and actions to perform that can help us understand better our target group and consequently increase our sales and profits.